-Marketing involves the creation and delivery of value through goods, services, information, ideas or other products in order to satisfy the needs and wants of both customers and organizations.
-The marketing major course of study includes such topics as marketing strategy, consumer behavior, service operations and market research techniques, which cover how today's organizations create and deliver good value.
+Marketing involves the development of products and execution of strategies that satisfy the needs and wants of both customers and organizations.
+The marketing major course of study includes topics such as marketing research, marketing strategy, and consumer behavior that cover how today's organizations create and deliver outstanding value.

-Graduates of the program are employed by a wide variety of organizations, such as consumer products companies, distribution companies, a wide range of service providers, and sports and entertainment firms.
+Graduates of the program are employed by a wide variety of organizations, such as consumer packaged goods (CPG) companies, consulting firms, distribution companies, and a wide range of service providers.

 The Marketing major is a limited-access program.
 To be admitted to the major, a student must meet the admission requirements for limited-access programs in the College of Business.
 Upon completing all requirements for this major, the student will graduate with a Bachelor of Science in Marketing with a major in Marketing.

 Courses for the major are updated each academic year.
 Students must use the course requirements from the academic year in which they were accepted into the College of Business.
 Typically students are admitted to the college beginning their junior year, and the academic year runs fall through summer.